jasongrimes/fretboardfoundation/_chapters/030-scales/090-pentatonic-and-blues-scales.md

 Comparing the major and minor pentatonic scales to the major and minor diatonic scales, the pentatonic scales have two fewer notes.
-They don't have the two notes that create a tritone together, and also create semitones with other scale degrees.
+They omit the two notes that form a tritone together, and which also create semitones with other scale degrees.
 In the major scale,
 it's the 4&#x302; and 7&#x302;;
 in the minor scale,